balajis/twitter-export/README.md

 or has some other serious negative side effect, then you don't have a solution.

 ## Can the tool run for multiple days?
-Yes, Twitter's default API has a 1000-daily-DM limit.
+Yes, Twitter's default API has a [1000-daily-DM limit][dm-limits].
 So your tool might need to run for multiple days.

 The open source version would run locally and have some state, like a